jimhuaang/qsfs/INSTALL.md

 # Build from Source using CMake

-Clone the qsfs source from [yunify/qsfs][qsfs github link] on Github
+Clone the qsfs source from [yunify/qsfs][qsfs github link] on Github:
 ```sh
  $ git clone https://github.com/jimhuaang/qsfs.git
 ```

-Enter the project directory containing the package's source code
+Enter the project directory containing the package's source code:
 ```sh
  $ cd qsfs
 ```

-It is always a good idea to not pollute the source with build files, so create a directory in which to create your build files.
+It is always a good idea to not pollute the source with build files, so create a directory in which to create your build files:
 ```sh
  $ mkdir build
  $ cd build
 ```

-Run cmake and make to build
+Run cmake and make to build:
 ```sh
  $ cmake ..
  $ make
 ```

-Run unit tests
+Run unit tests:
 ```sh
  $ make test
 ```